MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 ---
-description: Learn how to grant identity to unpackaged desktop apps so you can use modern Windows features in those apps.
+description: Learn how to grant package identity to an unpackaged app so that you can use modern Windows features in that app.
-title: Grant identity to unpackaged desktop apps ms.date: 04/23/2020 ms.topic: article
+title: Grant package identity to an unpackaged app ms.date: 09/30/2022 ms.topic: article
 keywords: windows 10, desktop, package, identity, MSIX, Win32 ms.localizationpriority: medium ms.custom: RS5
 ---

-# Grant identity to unpackaged desktop apps
+# Grant package identity to an unpackaged app

 Many Windows extensibility features require [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity) to be used from non-UWP desktop apps, including background tasks, notifications, live tiles, and share targets.
 For these scenarios, the operating system (OS) requires identity so that it can identify the caller of the corresponding API.